JakobOrion/web_project_4/README.md

-# Project 4
+# Project 5

 **by Jakob Pfefferkorn**

 ### Around The U.S.

-The "Around The U.S." project will produce an interactive page over several sprints where users can add, remove, or like photos.
+Continuing to build functionality on the interactive "Around The U.S." page started in Project 4.
+Spanning several sprints, the page provides an interface where users can add, remove, or like photos.
+Project 5 adds another modal form to add new photos to the page, as well as the ability to like, delete, as well as display a larger view of the photos.

 ### Functionality and Technologies demonstrated